 Due to continuing concerns regarding the COVID-19 pandemic and to assist in protecting the health and wellbeing of our shareholders, directors, and employees, the Annual Meeting will be held virtually via the Internet at www.virtualshareholdermeeting.com/REGN2021.
 We have designed the format of the Annual Meeting to ensure that shareholders are afforded similar rights and opportunities to participate as they would at an in-person meeting.
 Under New York law, the legal requirement to include an in-person option has been waived by relevant governmental action.
-If this waiver is no longer in effect for the Annual Meeting in person at the Westchester Marriott Hotel, 670 White Plains Road, Tarrytown, New York (or at another location if required by the circumstances).
+If this waiver is no longer in effect for the Annual Meeting, shareholders will have the option to attend the Annual Meeting in person at the Westchester Marriott Hotel, 670 White Plains Road, Tarrytown, New York (or at another location if required by the circumstances).
 In any such case, we would notify our shareholders in advance on our website and by issuing a press release and filing it as additional proxy material with the United States Securities and Exchange Commission (the "SEC").